dozmus/csar/design-docs/Ignored Files.md

 __Proposed Solution__:
 It would be optimal if I either: had a command-line flag to search the current folder recursively or do that by default and only use the `-i` flag to not search recursively (i.e. specify specific targets).

+__Accepted Solution__:
+I have decided to search the entire working directory by default.
+I support git ignore files (using the `git ls-files` command) and default to finding any source files (on: error or unavailable).
+Allowing a `.csarignore` file is a stretch goal since it will be more complicated than my current approach.